Get a graduate degree

 - Core Requirements - 15 hours

-Code Course Title Credit Hours REL 685* Theories of Religion 3 hrs REL 711 Seminar in Religions of Asia 3 hrs REL 731 Seminar: Biblical Studies 3 hrs REL 751 Seminar in Religions of Europe and the Middle East 3 hrs REL 771 Seminar: Religion and Culture 3 hrs
+Code Course Title Credit Hours REL 685* Theories of Religion 3 hrs REL 711 Seminar in Religions of Asia 3 hrs REL 731 Seminar in Biblical Studies 3 hrs REL 751 Seminar in Religions of Europe and the Middle East 3 hrs REL 771 Seminar in Religion and Culture 3 hrs

 - Electives - 15 hours.
 All students must complete two additional seminars (6 hrs), distributed across two of four options: REL 711, 731, 751, 771.
-Additional Additional Electives: All students must complete additional elective hours selected from 600- and 700-level courses to total 30 hours.
-At least six of the electives hours must be in the Religious Studies department.
+They must also complete an additional selected from 600- and 700-level courses to total 30 hours.
+At least six of the elective hours must be in the Religious Studies department.
 For students writing a thesis, up to six of the elective hours may be in REL 799, Thesis - the first 3 hours typically taken in the third semester of study after the student has completed at least 12 hours of course work and the second 3 hours taken the following semester to complete the thesis.

 - Advisory committee.
-Initially each student will be advised by the Graduate Program Director.
-As soon as possible, the student will select a faculty member to chair a graduate advisory committee consisting of at least three persons.
-This committee will supervise the remainder of the candidate's graduate program.
+Each student will be advised by the Graduate Program Director who serves as the student's Primary Advisor.
+As soon as possible, the student will also select a faculty member to serve as his or her Research Advisor who will chair a Research Advisory Committee consisting of at least three persons.
+This committee will supervise the creation of the candidate's Thesis or Research Portfolio.

 - Program of study.
-The candidate's program will be structured by the Advisory Committee in consultation with the student.
+The candidate's program will be structured initially by the Primary Advisor in consultation with the student.
+The program of study can be modified as needed by the Research Advisor in consultation with the student and Primary Advisor.

 - Comprehensive examination.
-The written and oral comprehensive examination will be administered by the student's Advisory Committee upon the completion of at least 12 hours of course work, normally at the beginning of the third semester.
-This examination must be passed before the student begins writing a thesis or creating a research portfolio.
+The comprehensive examination will be administered by the student's Research Advisor and a second member of the student's Research Advisory Committee and adjudicated by the student's Research Advisory Committee upon completion of at least 12 hours of course work, normally at the beginning of the third semester.